If you’re thinking about selling your home, you may have come across a company by the name of Offerpad.

 What Is Offerpad?

-- An instant home buying service based in Gilbert, AZ
+- An instant home buying service based out of Gilbert, Arizona

-- Launched in 2015 by super agent Brian Bair
+- Launched in 2015 by so-called super agent Brian Bair

-- Also sells home directly in the cities where it buys them
+- The company also sells home directly in the cities where it buys them

 Offerpad’s mission is simple: provide the best way to buy and sell a home.